Updated 11 November 2020

-You can choose between four main types of camera for serious low-budget filmmaking.
+You can choose between four main types of camera for serious low-budget filmmaking: mirrorless/DSLR, prosumer camcorders, pro camcorders and cinema cameras.
 Each type has its pros and cons: there’s more about the differences between them here.

 Click on the headings for more details, and recommended cameras, in each category.

-Interchangeable lens cameras like the Panasonic G7 and the Canon 80D are mainly designed for serious still photography.
-But they are the most affordable way to get into creative low-budget filmmaking.
-They have big sensors and lenses, which makes it easy to shoot ‘cinematic’ shallow focus shots.
-But you may need accessories to get the best out of them, they’re slower to use than dedicated video cameras, and audio recording can be tricky.
-However, recent mirrorless cameras like the Panasonic GH5 and the G85/G80 have image stabilisation and electronic viewfinders which make video shooting easier.
+They have big sensors and lenses compared to camcorders.
+So they’re better for low light and ‘cinematic’ shallow focus shots.
+Downsides?
+You may need accessories to get the best out of them, they’re slower to use than dedicated video cameras, and audio recording can be tricky.
+But recent mirrorless cameras like the Panasonic GH5 and the G85/G80 have image stabilisation and electronic viewfinders to make video shooting easier.

 Cost: from around $1300

-Large-body camcorders such as the Canon XA30 have built-in zoom lenses and headphone sockets.
+Large-body camcorders such as the Canon XA11 have built-in zoom lenses and headphone sockets.
 They’re faster and easier to use than DSLRs and mirrorless cameras, so they’re good for news and events.
 But they have fairly small sensors.
 That means they aren’t as good in low light, and you can’t get as creative with shallow focus.

 Cost: from around $1400

-Cameras like the Sony PWX90 have good manual controls, and professional audio inputs and outputs.
+Cameras like the Sony PWX90 and Canon XF400 have good manual controls, and professional audio inputs and outputs.
 They can record in pro video formats which are easier to adjust and correct than most video filmed with DSLRs and camcorders.
 They’re a good choice for news, events and corporate video.

 High-quality cameras like the Canon C100 take interchangeable lenses.
 Their large sensors let you get creative shallow focus effects, like DSLR/mirrorless cameras.
 But because they’re designed for video, not stills, they’re easier to film with.
 Most of them have better image quality, especially in low light.
 They can record in pro video formats that are easy to adjust and correct.
 Most of them can’t shoot stills.

 These are the cameras to consider if you want something straightforward to use at work, in school, at home or for travel.